The 12 Best Flashlights in 2024

 $

-If you’re after a small light you’ll always have on you, look no further than the Nitecore TINI 2.
+If what you’re after is a small light that you’ll always have on you, look no further than the Nitecore TINI 2.
 It’s small yet mighty, measuring only 1.8” in length and weighing 0.6 ounces.
 Despite its small size, it still manages to pump out 500 lumens in max mode thanks to dual OSRAM P8 LEDs.
 It has a simple 2-button interface and a unique OLED display that shows helpful information like battery level, brightness level, and runtime remaining.
 It also charges via USB-C, so you can charge it with the same cable that charges many other devices.

 Keychain